- Step-by-step procedures

 Below is information to keep in mind when teaching the content in this unit.
 This material is intended to help teachers consider the complexities of teaching about the ghettos and to deliver accurate and sensitive instruction.

-During the transitional phase from the beginning of World War II before the “Final Solution” was planned and before extermination camps were built, ghettos were established.
-This was done in order to isolate Jews from the rest of the population, pending the formulation of a more definitive solution to the so-called “Jewish problem.”
-At this stage a detailed blueprint for carrying out mass murder did not yet exist; rather, death was a side effect of the starvation, disease, and overcrowding in the ghettos.
+The ghettos in central Poland were established at the outset of World War II, before the “Final Solution” was planned and extermination camps were built.
+Their principal purpose was to temporarily isolate Jews, pending the formulation of a more definitive solution to the so-called “Jewish problem.”
+Some Sinti-Roma people were also incarcerated in ghettos in Eastern Europe after they were deported from greater Germany.
+When the ghettos were formed, a detailed blueprint for carrying out mass murder did not yet exist; rather, death was a side effect of the starvation, disease, and overcrowding in the ghettos.
 For instance, more than 80,000 Jews died in the Warsaw ghetto alone.
-Though there was no plan, there was a wish to solve the so-called “Jewish problem” in some rapid and radical way.
-It was only in 1941, with the invasion of the Soviet Union, that the Nazis began murdering Jews in a systematic mass fashion, and a project for murdering all Jews only coalesced during the course of the year and into 1942.
+It was only in 1941, with the invasion of the Soviet Union, that the Nazis began murdering Jews in a systematic mass fashion, and a project for murdering all Jews began to coalesce.

 Students often ask why more Jews did not escape from the ghettos.
 It is important for students to remember the extenuating circumstances that made it nearly impossible for the vast majority of Jews to flee.

 This unit provides students with an opportunity to learn about the ghettos established throughout Nazi Europe and understand that the ghettos were one phase in the continuum of Nazi racial policies that sought to solve the so-called “Jewish problem.”
-Students will also learn about the conditions in most ghettos and how those conditions severely limited Jewish life and led to feelings of humiliation and loss of dignity.
-Using several primary sources, students will have an opportunity to learn that despite severe overcrowding, starvation, diseases, and grief, Jews still did their utmost to conduct their lives and retain their human dignity.
+Students investigate the conditions in ghettos and how those conditions severely limited Jewish life and led to immense suffering.
+Using primary source material, students discover that despite severe overcrowding, starvation, disease, and grief, Jews still did their utmost to conduct their lives and retain their human dignity.

 ESTIMATED COMPLETION TIME